masculinities and their cultural representations

 Ángel Mateos-Aparicio is an assistant professor of English language and literature at the University of Castilla-La Mancha.
 His main research interests are at the intersections of science fiction, mainstream postmodern literature, and postmodern culture.
 He has been a member of several research projects, such as Las fronteras de la hospitalidad en los estudios culturales de EE.UU. y Europa (SA342U14) and Cuerpos y textuales: Representaciones del cuerpo y género en la literature y el cine anglo-norteamericanos (GE20112084).
 Among his recent publications are the book chapters "Popularizing Postmodern Utopian Thinking in Science Fiction Film: Matrix, V for Vendetta, In Time and Verbo" in Making Sense of Popular Culture (Cambridge Scholars, 2017), "Perfect Cities, Permanent Hells: The Ideological Coordinates of Urban Space in Postmodern Science Fiction" in Borders, Networks, Escape Lines: Contemporary Writing and the Politics of Space (Lang, 2017), and "The Cyborg and the Representation of Masculinity and Femininity in the American Science Fiction Literature and Film of the 1980s" in Embodying Masculinities: Towards a History of the Male Body in U.S. Culture and Literature (Lang, 2013).

-Ignacio Ramos is an associate professor in French and comparative literature at the University of Valencia.
+Ignacio Ramos is full professor of French and comparative literature at the University of Valencia.
 His research focuses on contemporary European drama and popular culture.
 He is the author of Oscar Wilde and French Boulevard Theatre (Valencia UP, 2007) and has co-edited a number of volumes on the cultural cross-currents between Britain and France, include Adaptations, Versions and Perversions in Modern British Drama (Cambridge Scholars, 2013) and Curious about France: Visions littéraires victoriennes (Lang, 2015).
 A post-doctoral Fulbright visiting scholar at the Martin E. Seagal Theatre Center at the City University of New York, his research has been published in journals such as Studi Francesi, Revue de Littérature Comparée, Romantisme, Cahiers Victoriens et Édouradiens, Nineteenth-Century Prose, Épistolaire, Coup de Théâtre, Atlantis, Revue des Sciences Humaines and Journal of Postcolonial Writing.
 He is the team leader of a research project funded by the Spanish Ministry of Education titled "French Sources of Victorian British Drama: Adaptation, Theatre Industry and Cultural Imperialism" and is currently editing Eugène Labiche's Théâtre complet for Classiques Garnier as well as a special issue of Studies in Theatre and Performance on real animals on the stage.

 Barbara Ratzenböck is a senior lecturer and a Ph.D. candidate at the Center for Inter-American Studies at the University of Graz.
 Her Ph.D. project focuses on women aged 60+ and their use of ICTs in everyday life.
 She has also been actively involved in the international research project ACT: Ageing-Communication-Technologies based at Concordia University.
 In addition to her research interests in aging studies and the sociology of art and literature, she is also passionate about facilitating interdisciplinary learning experiences.
 Serving as an academic co-director of the Graz International Summer School Seggau (GUSEGG) and a founding member of the student-led Ph.D. platform Evidence & Imagination at the University of Graz, she supports interculturla exchange among international students and researchers in the humanities and social sciences.